it-innovation/sam/doc/invocations.rst

   }

-If the method takes other arguments (not at position=0), then they will be available in both contexts.
+If the method takes other arguments (not at position=0), then they will be available in all contexts.
 SAM will report an error if `a` could have a value that you didn't handle.

+Note that you need to handle the case where `a = null` too (a caller without any reference to pass could still call the method with a null argument).

 .. function:: GroupByArgAt(?Method, ?Pos)